 Authors and publishers are also reporting increased digital sales.
 Jon Butler, Managing Director at Quercus, an imprint of Hachette UK, shared with The Bookseller that, “like the rest of Hachette, we’re seeing big double-digit growth in the baseline of our digital sales — both ebook and audio — year-on-year for the corresponding weeks.”
 This sentiment has been echoed by many of our publisher partners recently.
 And when we reached out to a handful of our author partners, many of them shared that they’ve been seeing steady or increased ebook sales during this period.
 Author and entrepreneur Mark Dawson told us his sales have grown by 30% since physical distancing began, and romance author Laurelin Paige reported that her entire backlist is seeing a lift of 5-10%.
 These are just two examples, and results for individual authors are varying significantly based on their genres, book prices, and marketing budgets and strategies, but in aggregate indie author ebook sales appear to be up right now.

 We’re seeing similar trends here at BookBub.
 Ebook sales and activity from our members have been increasing since early in March, when “stay at home” orders took effect in the US.
 Estimated ebook sales resulting from Featured Deals have increased by double digits over the last few weeks.
 Measures of reader engagement (email opens and clicks) for Featured Deals also increased over the same time period, and BookBub Ads campaign clicks are up a similar amount.
-These upward trends were consistent across all of our ebook retailer partners (Amazon, Apple, B&N, Google, and Kobo) and regions (US, UK, Canada, Australia, India).
+These upward trends were consistent across all of our ebook retailer partners (Amazon, Apple, B&N, Google, and Kobo) and regions (US, UK, Canada, and Australia).